Puymirol

 Puymirol (/fr/; Puègmiròl) is a commune in the Lot-et-Garonne department in south-western France.

+Etymology

+Puymirol is derived from the Occitan words puèg (hill or peak) and miròl (a variant of mirador or mirar, meaning to watch).

+Residents of the town are known as Puymirolais (or Puymirolaise for women).

 Geography

 The Séoune stream forms part of the commune's eastern border, flows westward through the middle of the commune, then forms part of its western border.

 History

+Puymirol is believed to have had ancient origins, since its fairs are mentioned in a document from 1100.

-Sitting on a steep Plateau at an altitude of 153 metres, the town of Puymirol is an ancient Bastide from the thirteenth century, founded by Raymond VII, Count of Toulouse, on land ceded by Peter of Reims, Bishop of Agen.
-The date of 1246 is given as the founding of this supposedly impregnable place.
+In 1246, Puymirol was founded by Raymond VII, Count of Toulouse, on land ceded by Peter of Reims, Bishop of Agen.
+Sitting on a steep Plateau at an altitude of 153 metres, the town of Puymirol is an ancient Bastide from the thirteenth century.

-However, the terms expansion, transformation, and development would seem more accurate since a population center was already located there, near a church dedicated to Saint Seurin.
-This primitive village must have had ancient origins, since its fairs are mentioned in a document from 1100.
-Known by various names, Puymirol, called Podium ad Mirandum in late Antiquity (the hill from which one can see), was renamed Grand Castel, or Grande Castellum by Raymond VII of Toulouse, who wanted to make the pech a strategic place, an outpost on the border between Toulouse and Agenais, in order to maintain a degree of control over the lands left to him by the Treaty of Paris in 1229.
+Prior to 1246, a population center was already located there, near a church dedicated to Saint Seurin.
+Known by various names, Puymirol, called Podium ad Mirandum in late antiquity (the hill from which one can see), was renamed Grand Castel, or Grande Castellum by Raymond VII of Toulouse, who wanted to make the pech a strategic place, an outpost on the border between Toulouse and Agenais, in order to maintain a degree of control over the lands left to him by the Treaty of Paris in 1229.

-Nevertheless, the name Grand Castel did not last long, and the older name of Puymirol resurfaced.
+The name Grand Castel did not last long, and the older name of Puymirol resurfaced.
 A new church, built at the same time as the town was dedicated to Notre-Dame-de-l'Assomption, whose origins lay in the pre-existing church of Saint-Seurin as late as the 13th century.

 The founding of Puymirol/Grand Castel by Raymond VII, as its name suggests, cannot be dissociated from a castle, a fortress from its very beginnings.
 Established by the Count of Toulouse, it organized and defined the town's function.
 The first of a growing number of bastides in the Agenais region, Puymirol presents itself in a unique light: a medieval town with the appearance of a fortress, with originally military functions that would have made it similar to a castle-like town.
 While Raymond VII chose the name Grand Castel for this new settlement, he intended to give the place a military and imposing dimension.
-This is what distinguishes Puymirol from the Agen bastides built in the second half of the 13th century, a creation motivated by its own criteria.